MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

 Specifies the fallback application type as public client, such as an installed application running on a mobile device.
 The default value is false which means the fallback application type is confidential client such as a web app.
 There are certain scenarios where Azure AD cannot determine the client application type.
-For example, the ROPC flow where the application is configured without specifying a redirect URI.
+For example, the ROPC flow where it is configured without specifying a redirect URI.
 In those cases Azure AD interprets the application type based on the value of this property.

 ```yaml